imagen2/imagen_databank/README.rst

 ``psytools``
   Download Psytools data as CSV and JSON files from Delosis servers.
-  Removing identifying data and convert PSC1 to PSC2.
+  Remove identifying data and convert PSC1 to PSC2.

 .. _documentation: http://imagen-databank.readthedocs.io